 TACF is continuing its breeding program to make further gains in disease resistance and forest competitiveness, as well as forest health and restoration in general.
 In addition, we are working to incorporate resistance to Phytophthora root rot, conserve native American chestnut germplasm, educate the public, and collaborate on many other projects to support the overall restoration of the species.

 Chinese chestnut is resistant to chestnut blight.
 Why can't you just take the resistance genes from the Chinese chestnut and put it into the American chestnut through gene splicing/biotechnology?

-One of the main roadblocks to this approach is that we have not yet isolated the genes for blight resistance from Chinese chestnut.
+One of the main roadblocks to this approach is that we have not yet isolated the genes for blight resistance from the Chinese chestnut.
 Until the gene(s) for blight-resistance from Chinese chestnut can be identified, other genes will need to be used.
 In conjunction with SUNY-ESF, our New York Chapter has been working for over 20 years to try and insert a gene that would confer blight resistance into American chestnut, and they are having good success.
 For more information about transgenics, please refer to the this Transgenics FAQ sheet.